 Now with your plan and strategy ready to go, you can begin cleaning and organizing the home.
 Remove clutter from the home, organize, and then start cleaning.
-Helping someone with a hoarding disorder clean their home can be an exhausting process.
+Understanding how to help a hoarder clean their home and make this work done can be an exhausting process.
 Take as many breaks as you need, and stay focused and positive.

 Trying to help someone with a hoarding disorder can be an emotionally exhausting process, but it is totally worth the struggle.
 Hoarding is a serious disorder, should be taken seriously and handled with compassion.
 In the end, you could be changing the life of this person for the better.
 Seek professional help if it is needed and if you are not sure how to handle the situation.
 Hoarding disorder is something that can cause a lot of strain on families, neighborhoods, and the person dealing with the disorder.
 However, remember that the hoarder does not cause this strain because they want to, but it is an action that they cannot control.
 They need love, patience, and compassion to help them through this process.